Ask Soundly

 Dr. Amy Sarow is a practicing clinical audiologist and serves as Audiology Lead for Soundly.
 Her expertise and experience span topics including tinnitus, cochlear implants, hearing aid technology, and hearing testing.
 She holds a doctoral degree in audiology from the University of Iowa.
 During her residency at Mayo Clinic, Dr. Sarow was inspired by the three-tiered, patient-centered approach, incorporating clinical work, teaching and research.

-With OS 18.1, you can now turn your AirPods Pro into a pair of OTC hearing aids.
-In this guide, we’ll walk you through the process step-by-step.
+Thanks to Apple’s major update in late 2024, you can now use AirPods Pro as a pair of OTC hearing aids.
+In this guide, we’ll walk you through the setup process and share our hands-on review.

 Blake Cadwell